Iankimble/BTP_BoysLatin_Fall24_Coding1/Class_Projects/RestuarantProject_instructions.md

 ### Criteria
 - Group Size: Each group can have a maximum of four (4) students.
 Groups larger than four must receive approval from the instructor.
+**Note: You are permitted to work independently, in a duo, or in a trio as well.**

 - Code Collaboration: Each group will contribute code from one of the group member’s repository.
 - Daily Log: Students must log their individual contributions each day in a text file stored within the project folder.
 Students can log and publish as many times as needed but there should be atleast one (1) log published for each day.